shira05041/Calculator/README.md

 # Calculator
-Calculator written in JAVA Using JAVAFX
+Calculator written in JAVA Using JAVAFX graphic interface.